 Freedom of assembly is a fundamental right that underpins all democratic societies.
-Its enforcement and protection creates a platform through which individuals and groups can conveniently express their views, opinions or displeasure on issues affecting their society as well as share ideas.
+Its enforcement and protection creates a platform through which individuals and groups can get together and express their views, opinions or displeasure on issues affecting their society as well as share ideas.

 To this end, this guide has been developed to serve as a tool for the protection, exercise, and enforcement of this right.
 This guide contains practical steps and guidelines for the enforcement of the right to freedom of assembly in Nigeria.

 Freedom of assembly refers to the right of individuals and groups to come together for a common purpose, either to express their views publicly, exchange ideas or to hold a peaceful protest.
 The right does not apply to assemblies involving violence but covers all gatherings for peaceful purposes irrespective of the degree of public support for the purpose of the gathering.